ramigs/nuxt-fauna-article/nuxt-fauna.md

-# Building a static Nuxt.js site with FaunaDB
+# Building a Jamstack app with Nuxt, Vue and FaunaDB

-In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site, from FaunaDB data.
+In this article, we will use a Jamstack approach to build a Repository Catalogue.

-Pre-rendering at build time is not all we will be doing.
-We' ll also display additional, more dynamic repo info, using Vue.js for client-side hydration.
+First, we’ll populate a [FaunaDB](https://fauna.com/) database with a set of repos.
+For each repo, we’ll store its [GitHub](https://github.com/) URL, the project’s name, logo, and main color.

+Then, at build time, we’ll use [Nuxt.js](https://nuxtjs.org/) to fetch the repo data from FaunaDB, and use it to pre-render the Repo Catalogue app.

+Finally, we’ll retrieve some highly dynamic repo info (such as number of stars and forks) from the GitHub API, and with the help of [Vue’s](https://vuejs.org/) awesome client-side hydration features, display it in each repo’s page.

 Check out the working demo [here](https://elegant-hopper-28219e.netlify.app/).